REQUEST A DEMO

 Wear on gyratory crushers is most significant in the lower part because compression forces are applied to the entire grinding surface.

-The typical reduction ratio of gyratory crushers is between four and six, similar to jaw crushers.
+The typical reduction ratio of gyratory crushers is between six and eight, similar to jaw crushers.

-When the production and flow rates are equal, the power consumed by a gyratory crusher is lower than that of a jaw crusher.
+When the production and flow rates are equal, the power consumed by a gyratory crusher is comparable to that of a jaw crusher.

 Why choose IMS Engineering?